addyosmani/backbone-fundamentals/chapters/10-mobile-applications.md

 **Views**

 The views we'll need include an application view, a search results view and a photo view.
-Static views or pages of the single-page application which do not require a dynamic element to them (e.g an 'about' page) can be easily coded up in your document's markup, independent of Backbone.
+Static views or pages of the single-page application which do not require a dynamic element for them (e.g an 'about' page) can be easily coded up in your document's markup, independent of Backbone.

 **Routers**